Rajpratik71/linux-manPages/lesskey.md

             ZZ        quit

 PRECEDENCE
-       Commands  specified  by  lesskey take precedence over the default com‐ mands.
+       Commands  specified by lesskey take precedence over the default commands.
 A default command key may be disabled by including it in the input file with the action "invalid".
-Alternatively, a key may be defined to do nothing by using the action "noaction".   "noaction"  is similar  to  "invalid",  but  less  will  give  an  error  beep for an "invalid" command, but not for a "noaction" command.
+Alternatively, a key may be defined to do nothing by using the action "noaction".  "noaction" is similar to "invalid", but less will give an error beep for an "invalid" command, but not for a "noaction"  com‐ mand.
 In addition, ALL default commands may be disabled by adding this control line to the input file:

        #stop

        This will cause all default commands to be ignored.
 The #stop line should be the last line in that section of the file.

        Be aware that #stop can be dangerous.
 Since all default commands are disabled, you must provide sufficient commands before the #stop line to enable all necessary actions.
-For example, failure to provide a "quit" command can lead to frustration.
+For example, fail‐ ure to provide a "quit" command can lead to frustration.

 LINE EDITING SECTION
        The line-editing section begins with the line:

        #line-edit

        This section specifies new key bindings for the line editing commands, in a manner similar to the way key bindings for ordinary commands are specified in the #command section.
-The line-editing section  consists of a list of keys and actions, one per line as in the example below.
+The line-edit‐ ing section consists of a list of keys and actions, one per line as in the example below.

 EXAMPLE
        The following input file describes the set of default line-editing keys used by less:

             #line-edit
             \t        forw-complete